SciNim/bio/src/docs/index.rst

 the case.
 Biopython is fast enough, and in fact you have to pay attention to your Nim-fu if you don't want to end with slower code.

-An example, searching five sequences in a 500 Mb Fasta file with 5000 sequences:
+An example, scanning sequences in a 500 Mb Fasta file with 5000 sequences:

 ..example-code::